natebarksdale/natebarksdale.github.io/output/2020-12-01-study-of-the-day-cross-training-to-understand-confucian-culture.md

 ---
 author: Nate Barksdale
 pubDatetime: 2020-12-01
-modDatetime: 2025-03-17
+modDatetime: 2025-03-17T15:44:52Z
 title: Study of the Day | Cross-Training to Understand Confucian Culture
 slug: study-of-the-day-cross-training-to-understand-confucian-culture
 featured: false
 draft: false
 description: A multidisciplinary investigation of ‘How China Became Chinese.’
-emoji: 📝
+emoji: 🀄
 tags:
   - 🌀 Templeton
+  - 🇨🇳 China
-  - 🛫 Flight
+  - 🧠 Psychology
-  - 🖨️ Printing
+  - ⛪ Religion
 haiku: |
-  Words flow like water,
-  Thoughts captured in black and white,
-  Stories come alive.
+  Cross-training minds seek,
+  Empirical paths unfold,
+  East meets West in thought.
-coordinates: [51.509865, -0.118092]
+coordinates: [33.882923, -117.886926]
 ---

-For the John Templeton Foundation, I wrote about Study of the Day | Cross-Training to Understand Confucian Culture.
+For the John Templeton Foundation, I wrote about the enlightening journey of integrating scientific methods with the study of Confucian culture.

 > Ryan Nichols joined the faculty of Cal State Fullerton in 2006, gained tenure four years later, and became a full professor of philosophy in 2014.
 He quickly notched up an impressive track record as a scholar, teacher, and book author, with expertise in Chinese philosophy, the philosophy of religion, and the cognitive science of religion.
 But in 2018 Nichols went back to school, becoming a full-time undergraduate and graduate student at Fullerton and at UCLA, to pursue a specially-tailored program in the social and biological sciences.
 Nichols’ project was enabled by a grant from the John Templeton Foundation, as part of an academic cross-training initiative designed to equip promising philosophers like Nichols to take advantage of — and contribute to — the latest tools and ideas used in the hard sciences and social sciences.
 >